 Usually not a popular build, Brawlers are currently the least played team comp on the official Teamfight Tactics server.
-They are indeed very tanky, but come at the cost of having little to no damage– this is why we combine them with some of the more powerful units that can output high amounts of damage very quick.
-Although not the strongest build, it’s actually a blast to play it as Blitzcrank in particular will make your enemies “wtf” a few times as he destroys their team.
-In this article we’ll be teaching you how to make the Teamfight Tactics Brawler build work, what are the best units for synergies and which items to place on your carries in this Brawler team composition.
+Though, as of update 9.17 they’ve gained a nice buff with the additional synergy threshold so they’re very viable now.
+Also, they are very tanky, but come at the cost of having little to no damage– this is why we combine them with some of the more powerful units that can output high amounts of damage very quick.
+Although not the strongest 9.17 build, it’s actually a blast to play it as Blitzcrank in particular will make your enemies “wtf” a few times as he destroys their team.
+In this article we’ll be teaching you how to make the Teamfight Tactics 9.17 Brawler build work, what are the best units for synergies and which items to place on your carries in this Brawler team composition.

 Brawler Team Buffs

 All active Brawlers on your board will gain bonus health.

 (4) Brawler → 600 Bonus Health

 (6) Brawler → All Brawlers gain 1000 extra HP

 The Brawler 9.17 build is quite powerful during the early stages of a game because you can get two of them as fast as level 2 which will grant them 300 extra Health Points.
 This alone basically makes your two Brawlers combined have 600 extra HP which is equivalent to another champion on the board– which can be a game changer early on.
 At level 3-4 you’ll have a high chance of getting Volibear which will allow you to run (4) Brawlers already!